GoogleCloudPlatform/serverless-cloud-maker-next-18/README.md

 - Deploy the handler (1-2m): `gcloud functions deploy handler --trigger-http`
 - Call the handler: `gcloud functions call handler --data=$(cat request.json)`
 - Read the logs: `gcloud functions logs read --limit=10`

+## Creating buckets
+- Run `node createBuckets.js` to create all of the buckets that functions will upload results to by default.